alexboia/LVD-FluentUi-MultiTextField/README.md

 # LVD-FluentUi-MultiTextField

-A ReactJS component that allows for multiple text field input, built using the FluentUI library
+A multiple text field input component, built using the [FluentUI library](https://github.com/microsoft/fluentui), with the following features:
+- specify optional minimum, maximum and initial value count;
+- controls for adding and removing input items;
+- fine-grained control over input item configuration.

 ## Installation
 <a name="c-installation"></a>

 `npm install --save lvd-fluentui-multitextfield`

+## Demo
+<a name="c-demo"></a>

+The `demo` directory contains [a compiled and ready-to-run example](https://github.com/alexboia/LVD-FluentUi-MultiTextField/tree/main/demo).
+Just open up the `index.html` file.

 ## Basic Usage
 <a name="c-basic-usage"></a>